WillYallop/functionalities/packages/forms/README.md

-# Forms - v1.2.0
+# Forms - v1.2.1

-Forms is a frontend library made to make input validation in forms easier.
-It handles submissions, error handling, flash messages, and recaptcha with Clourflares Turnstile and Google Recaptcha V2.
-All validation rules are handled in markup through input attributes such as required, minlength, pattern etc.
+Forms is a front-end library designed to facilitate input validation in forms.
+It handles form submissions, error handling, flash messages, and Recaptcha integration with Cloudflare's Turnstile and Google Recaptcha V2.
+All validation rules are managed through input attributes like "required," "minlength," "pattern," etc., which are set in the markup.

 ## Features

 - Uses browser input/form validation API.
-- Extends built in validation rules with custom validation.
+- Extends built-in validation rules with custom validation.
 - Supports file uploads.
-- Has a flash message module.
+- Includes a flash message module.
-- Supports Cloudflares Turnstile Recaptcha.
+- Supports Cloudflare's Turnstile Recaptcha.
 - Supports Google Recaptcha V2.

 ## Install